Admission Arrangements 2019/20, 2020/21, 2021/22 & 2022/23

 Requests for a child to be educated out of their chronological year group

 Repeating a year is very rare in UK schools and not something that Hele’s School supports.

 The Education Endowment Foundation (EEF) undertakes significant research in a variety of areas of education and publishes their findings to enable schools to make informed decisions.
-The EEF have undertaken research in this area and has drawn the following conclusion:
+The EEF has researched this area and has drawn the following conclusion:

 Evidence suggests that in the majority of cases repeating a year is harmful to a student’s chances of academic success.
-In addition, studies consistently show greater negative effects for students from disadvantaged backgrounds, suggesting that the practice is likely to increase educational inequality.
-Pupils who repeat a year make an average of four months’ less academic progress over the course of a year than pupils who move on.
-In addition, studies suggest that students who repeat a year are unlikely to catch up with peers of a similar level who move on, even after completing an additional year’s schooling.
-Studies also suggest that students who repeat a year are more likely to drop out of school prior to completion.
+Also, studies consistently show greater negative effects for students from disadvantaged backgrounds, suggesting that the practice is likely to increase educational inequality.
+Pupils who repeat a year make an average of four months’ less academic progress over a year than pupils who move on.
+Furthermore, studies suggest that students who repeat a year are unlikely to catch up with peers of a similar level who move on, even after completing an additional year’s schooling.
+Studies also suggest that students who repeat a year are more likely to drop out of school before completion.